yordevs/yordevs.github.io/src/content/posts/2022-10-16_nextjs-tutorial-1.md

 ## What is needed to create a basic page

+Open the code directory in your favourite code editor.
+Open the `pages` directory, there should be some file.
+Open the `index.js` file.

 As can be seen from the `index.js` page there is a function that is being exported and therefore being displayed at the `/` route.
 The function must return some kind of JSX.
 The `<div></div>`, `<h1></h1>` and `<p></p>` tags are all HTML but also JSX.

 To display the most basic text we need this export function.
 If we replace what is in the `index.js` file with the following code: